Gurianov scores 4, Stars rally to clinch series over Flames

 The Flames pulled Cam Talbot after Gurianov scored with a deflection through the goalie’s legs.
 David Rittich allowed three goals in nine shots the rest of the second period before Talbot returned for the third period.

+Ward had planned to get Talbot out briefly to allow him to refocus, but the goalie then needed to get some equipment fixed after coming off the ice.

+“It’s probably an unfair spot to bring Ritter into with how little he’s played since returning.
+Tal’s has been awesome for us throughout the playoffs.
+The goals were a little bit unfortunate,” Ward said. “’I just felt like we needed to change momentum and that was the initial thought on how to do it.
+It ended up being longer.”

-NOTES: Heiskanen has 12 points (three goals, nine assists) in the playoffs, second only to Colorado’s Nathan MacKinnon’s 13 (four goals, nine assists). … Pavelski’s 54 career playoffs goals are the fifth most among active players. … Calgary was again without Matthew Tkachuk, who never return after leaving late in Game 2 after banging his head between two Stars. … Dallas won all four regular-season games against Colorado.
+NOTES: Heiskanen has 12 points (three goals, nine assists) in the playoffs, second only to Colorado’s Nathan MacKinnon’s 13 (four goals, nine assists). … Pavelski’s 54 career playoffs goals are the fifth most among active players. … Calgary was again without Matthew Tkachuk, who never returned after leaving late in Game 2 when he banged his head between two Stars. … Dallas won all four regular-season games against Colorado.

 More AP NHL: www.apnews.com/NHL and www.twitter.com/AP_Sports